-Both at the meeting and on an ongoing basis throughout the year, the Board considered and evaluated the investment performance of the Fund and reviewed the Fund's performance relative to other investment companies and funds with similar investment objectives, strategies and policies, and its respective benchmark index.
-The Board considered both the short-term and long-term performance of the Fund.
-They concluded that the performance of the Fund was within an acceptable range of performance relative to other funds with similar investment objectives, strategies and policies.
+Both at the meeting and on an ongoing basis throughout the year, the Board considered and evaluated the investment performance of the Fund and reviewed the Fund's performance relative to other investment companies and funds in the Mexico and Latin America region.
+The Board considered both the short-term and long-term performance of the Fund noting that the Fund's net asset value performance was in line with, and in some periods higher than, funds used in the comparison.
+It was also noted that market price performance was slightly lower than the average of funds used in the comparison, reflecting a widening of the Fund's discount level.
+The board concluded that the performance of the Fund was within an acceptable range of performance relative to other funds used in the comparison.